Fred Hawkins (golfer)

+Career

-Hawkins was born in Antioch, Illinois.
-He attended the University of Illinois and the Texas State School of Mines and Metallurgy (now University of Texas at El Paso).
-He turned professional in 1947.
-He won once and had 19 runner-up finishes in PGA Tour events.
-His best year in professional golf was 1956, when he finished fourth on the money list plus notched his one and only PGA Tour win at the Oklahoma City Open.
-His best finish in a major was a second-place tie (with Doug Ford) in the 1958 Masters Tournament won by Arnold Palmer.
+In 1923, Hawkins was born in Antioch, Illinois.
+He attended the University of Illinois and the Texas State School of Mines and Metallurgy.

+In 1947, Hawkins turned professional.
+He won once and had 18 runner-up finishes on the PGA Tour.
+Hawkins's best year in professional golf was 1956 when he finished fourth on the money list plus notched his one and only PGA Tour win at the Oklahoma City Open.
+His best finish in a major was a second-place tie at the 1958 Masters Tournament won by Arnold Palmer.
 Hawkins also had a T-6 at the 1957 U.S. Open.
-He played on the 1957 Ryder Cup team.
+He played on the 1957 Ryder Cup team too.

-Hawkins played on the Senior PGA Tour (now Champions Tour) from 1980 to 1991.
+Hawkins played on the Senior PGA Tour from 1980 to 1991.
 His best finishes were two T-3s in the 1983 Merrill Lynch/Golf Digest Commemorative Pro-Am and the 1984 Gatlin Brothers Seniors Golf Classic.

+Personal life

 Hawkins lived in El Paso, Texas during much of his career, and lived in Sebring, Florida until his death in 2014.